Storm bird is a multiple-choice, text-based game about the mental stability of Steven Larsson.

 After I finished the block out, I also started writing flavor text.

 Since we wanted the player to feel suspense, the story's pacing is relatively slow.

 The intro and day 1 give the player an idea of how Steven lives his day-to-day life.

 Day 2 introduces tension and the feeling that something isn't quite right with Steven as he wakes up to a shadow figure passing his bedroom window.

 On day 3, Steven has an encounter with the shadow figure.
 This releases some tension but further raises suspicion as the figure seems to have been a hallucination.

-Day 4 is the part of the narrative that slows down the most.
-After Steven wakes up, feeling extremely ill, he confronts all the important people in his life as they worry for him.
+Day 4 is the part of the narrative that slows down.
+After Steven wakes up feeling extremely ill, he confronts all the important people in his life as they worry for him.

-The idea here was that we got to show how much Steven was suffering and how hard it could be for him to open up to the ones around him.
+The idea here was that we got to show how much Steven was suffering and how hard it could be to open up to the ones around him.

 Day 5 is relatively short but effective.
 It introduces a new setting and tone when seeing the world from the perspective of Steven's psychosis, showing the full extent of his mental illness.

 It ends one of two ways.
 Either abruptly, as Steven falls to his death, or gradually, as he wakes up hospitalized with his family and friend next to him.